espressif/idf-component-manager/docs/en/index.rst

 The `ESP Component Registry <https://components.espressif.com>` is a central repository for components that can be used with the ESP-IDF via the IDF Component Manager.

+With the IDF Component Manager, developers can easily install components from the ESP Component Registry, streamlining the process of adding new functionality to their projects.

 Getting Started
 ---------------